mwielgoszewski/jython-burp-api/README.md

 Adding a simple menu item
 -------------------------
-Check out the [ConsoleMenu](https://github.com/mwielgoszewski/jython-burp-api/blob/master/Lib/gds/burp/menu/console.py) class for an example of how to add menu item's to Burp's context menu.
+Check out the [ConsoleMenu](https://github.com/mwielgoszewski/jython-burp-api/blob/master/Lib/gds/burp/menu/console.py) class for an example of how to add menu items to Burp's context menu.
 Below is an example of how to use one in your code.

     from gds.burp.menu.base import MenuItem